 Print then Cut Improvements

 The new sensor in the Cricut Maker has been reengineered and can now be used with colored paper (not really dark paper—but who prints on really dark paper anyway?).
-As an added bonus, it also works on most printed papers—it wasn’t really what Cricut intended, but it’s a great bonus!
+As an added bonus, it also works on many printed papers—it wasn’t really what Cricut intended, but it’s a great bonus!

-Do I need a Cricut Maker?
+Do I Need a Cricut Maker?

 The good thing is the line of Cricut Explore machines is not going away.
 There is still support available for these machines and they will still come out with new projects and designs that can be cut on the Explore.
 For my readers specifically, most of my future projects and cut files will be able to be cut on the Explore as well as the Maker.
 But I am excited to tackle some of these new materials, too!